Locations:

 Diagnosis and Tests

 Your healthcare provider can diagnose canker sores during a physical exam.
-They might also recommend a blood test to see if you have a vitamin deficiency or another condition that’s causing the ulcers.
+They’re easy for providers to identify just by looking.
+They might also recommend a blood test to see if you have another condition that’s causing the ulcers.

 Management and Treatment